42core-team/monorepo/wiki/3_actions.md

 Say we have unit `u` at [4,4].
 The move action will fail if you try to move it anywhere but [3,4], [4,3], [5,4], [4,5].

-We still use absolute positions even if almost none of them are valid as converting to a relative position would be pain.
+We still use absolute positions even if almost none of them are valid as converting to a relative position would be annoying and unnecessary in most pathfinding-related scenarios.

 ## `core_action_createUnit`